hannahjayneknight/machine-learning/README.md

 3. Understand its limitations

 Other learning points:
-- Deriving the error function - NEED TO FINISH THIS
+- Deriving the error function
 - Finding the learning rate
 - Maximum accuracy for a single neuron emulating XOR.